Overview

 Design Focused

-The objective of our local team was to help create a web-app that would allow the Wales Aviation Shop team in the UK to gain insights and take action to reduce costs.
+Our team’s goal was to create a web application that empowered the Wales Aviation Shop team in the UK with actionable insights to streamline operations and reduce costs.

-I led various activities including the creation of user flows, wireframes, low and high-fidelity prototypes, visual design, and front-end development using Polymer, D3, JavaScript, CSS, & HTML.
+I led key design and development efforts, including user flows, wireframes, low- and high-fidelity prototypes, visual design, and front-end development.
+The tech stack included Polymer, D3, JavaScript, CSS, and HTML to build dynamic and data-driven interfaces.

-The project was designed using the Predix Platform, which is an industrial IoT software platform from GE Digital.
-It provides edge-to-cloud data connectivity, processing, analytics, and services to support industrial applications.
+The project was built on the Predix Platform, GE Digital’s industrial IoT software platform, enabling edge-to-cloud data connectivity, real-time analytics, and scalable services to support industrial applications.

 Predix Design System